- As low as $424/Night

 - Approximately 1255 square feet

 Welcome to "Shorely Blessed SeawatchResort", unit 915 an oceanfront corner unit of SeaWatch Resort’s South Tower.
-Sit on the sizable wrap around balcony in the rockers or savor the tall table & chairs while sipping your morning coffee as you appreciate a spectacular sunrise.
+Sit on the sizable wrap around balcony in the rockers or appreciate the tall table & chairs while sipping your morning coffee as you savor a spectacular sunrise.
 Let anxiety disappear as you listen to waves, feel the ocean breezes.
-Sip a drink as you enjoy the beach view or the handsome resort amenities.
-This is a enormous 3 BR 2 BA unit w/1255 living space.
+Sip a beverage as you enjoy the beach view or the gorgeous resort amenities.
+This is a huge 3 BR 2 BA unit w/1255 living space.

 About the Area

 Located on the beach, this condo is in Arcadian Shores, a neighborhood in Myrtle Beach.
-The area's natural beauty can be seen at Myrtle Beach Beaches and North Myrtle Beach Beaches, while SkyWheel Myrtle Beach and Ripley's Aquarium are popular area attractions.
-Consider Burroughs & Chapin Pavilion Place for a night out or Family Kingdom Amusement Park if you're traveling with kids.
+Apache Pier and Cherry Grove Pier are worth checking out if an activity is on the agenda, while those wishing to experience the area's natural beauty can explore Myrtle Beach Beaches and North Myrtle Beach Beaches.
+Traveling with kids?
+Don't miss Ripley's Aquarium and SkyWheel Myrtle Beach.
 Discover the area's water adventures with fishing and swimming nearby, or enjoy the great outdoors with cycling.

 Special Instructions